zoh-labs/AI_RedTeam_FieldGuide/14_Tools/CommandLine.md

 ---

-# Common Command-Line Snippets for Adversarial Attacks
+# Command-Line for Adversarial Attacks

 This cheatsheet includes CLI or script-style commands for launching adversarial attacks using different frameworks like ART, CleverHans, Foolbox, TextAttack, and PyTorch-based scripts.
-Each snippet notes the type of attack, when it's useful, and what the command does.

 ---